-One of the reasons we prefer in-person visits to a potential client’s site is because we pay particular attention to any raised surfaces such as transport bridges and multistorey car parks.
+One of the reasons we prefer in-person visits to a potential client’s site is that we pay particular attention to any raised surfaces, such as transport bridges and multistorey car parks.
 This is for one reason: for these surfaces to remain safe, they require far more sophisticated monitoring than the industry standard.

 It is not widely known that standard ground surfaces can provide temperature readings as high as 3 Degrees Celsius for raised locations such as a bridge or top deck, which would not commonly trigger a gritting event.
 However, due to the unusual nature of how car park top decks and bridges can freeze, they could have already reached the cooling point in these circumstances.